General Advice for Travel in Italy

 unlike English or Spanish, their language is not very popular

 worldwide.
-Many contemporary Italians speak English and speak
+Many Italians speak English and speak

 it well.
 This is especially true in larger cities and more touristy